-The negative genetic interactions between SLX4 and Shu complex members in MMS were unexpected, given that the Shu complex promotes error free lesion bypass (Ball et al, 2009; Godin et al, 2016; Mankouri et al, 2007; Xu et al, 2013) and SLX4 shows epistatic relationships with error-free lesion bypass genes during MMS treatment (Flott et al, 2007).
+The negative genetic interactions between SLX4 and Shu complex members in MMS were unexpected, given that the Shu complex promotes error free lesion bypass (Ball et al, 2009; Godin et al, 2016; Mankouri et al, 2007; Xu et al, 2013) and SLX4 is epistatic to genes that regulate error-free lesion bypass during MMS treatment (Flott et al, 2007).
 A major role for Slx4 during MMS treatment is in the down-regulation of Rad53 phosphorylation and activation, which occurs by Slx4 competing with Rad9 for binding to Dpb11 in order to limit the formation of Rad9-Dpb11 complexes that activate Rad53 (Cussiol et al, 2015; Jablonowski et al, 2015; Ohouo et al, 2013; Pfander & Diffley, 2011).
 Cells deleted for SLX4 or PPH3, which encodes the catalytic subunit of the protein phosphatase PP4 complex that binds and dephosphorylates Rad53 during MMS treatment (O’Neill et al, 2007), display hyperactivation of Rad53 upon MMS treatment and sensitivity to MMS that is suppressed by expression of a hypomorphic rad53-R605A allele defective for full Rad53 activation (Cussiol et al, 2015; Jablonowski et al, 2015; Ohouo et al, 2013).
 In slx4Δ pph3Δ cells, Rad53 hyperactivation is further elevated and these double mutants display synergistic sensitivity to MMS (Jablonowski et al, 2015).
 To determine whether the genetic interactions between SLX4 and Shu complex members reveal an unanticipated role for the Shu complex in regulating Rad53-P levels (Fig 4D), we tested the sensitivity of pph3Δ/Shu complex double mutants to MMS using spot dilution assays.
 Combining pph3Δ with deletion of any of the Shu complex genes resulted in a dramatic increase in MMS sensitivity relative to the single mutants (Figs 4C and 4E), indicating negative genetic interactions similar to those seen between SLX4 and Shu complex members (Fig 4C), or between SLX4 and PPH3 (Jablonowski et al, 2015).

 To assess MMS-induced Rad53 activation in Shu complex mutants more directly, we monitored Rad53 phosphorylation (which is a proxy for Rad53 activation) using western blot assays.
 Consistent with the role of SLX4 in dampening Rad53 activation (Balint et al, 2015; Jablonowski et al, 2015; Ohouo et al, 2013), slx4Δ cells challenged with MMS showed an increase in Rad53-P levels relative to wild type (Fig 4F).
 Interestingly, three of the Shu complex mutants (csm2Δ, psy3Δ, and shu1Δ) also showed an increase in Rad53-P levels upon treatment with MMS (Fig 4F), indicating that these Shu complex mutants, like slx4Δ and pph3Δ cells, display hyperactivated Rad53 under exposure to MMS.
 We asked whether the MMS sensitivity of Shu complex mutants could be suppressed by expression of the rad53-R605A allele.
 Expression of rad53-R605A, which is not effectively hyper-activated, suppresses the MMS sensitivity of slx4Δ and pph3Δ (Jablonowski et al, 2015; Ohouo et al, 2013).
 Similarly, the MMS sensitivity of csm2Δ, psy3Δ, shu1Δ and shu2Δ mutants was partially suppressed by rad53-R605A (Fig 4G).
-Together, our data indicate that the Shu complex, like Slx4 and Pph3, regulates Rad53 activation in response to MMS treatment, as revealed by unique condition-dependent genetic interactions detected by BFG-GI.
+Together, our data indicate that the Shu complex, like Slx4 and Pph3, leads to a decrease in Rad53 activation or activity in response to MMS treatment, as revealed by unique condition-dependent genetic interactions detected by BFG-GI.

 Discussion